quinn-dougherty/Arbitrage/README.md

 - Should we have a mechanism for partial/depleted payouts if you bet on someone who got 2nd, 3rd, 5th place??
 I don't know the details.
 I could do it as a basic discount factor but i think that might require unlimited house pot (rather than an arbitrary but fixed pot of like λ1000).

+## Currently thinking actually that the Book class _wont_ inherit from the Boards class